llm-bible/llm-bible.github.io/_publications/zhang2024empowering.markdown

 bibkey: zhang2024empowering
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2411.06208"}
-tags: ['Agentic', 'Efficiency and Optimization', 'Training Techniques', 'Tools', 'Reinforcement Learning', 'RAG', 'Fine-Tuning', 'Applications']
+tags: ['Fine-Tuning', 'Agentic', 'Efficiency and Optimization', 'Tools', 'Applications', 'RAG', 'Reinforcement Learning', 'Training Techniques']
 ---
 In the realm of large language models (LLMs), the ability of models to accurately follow instructions is paramount as more agents and applications